 The manual nature of pour over coffee introduces creativity.
 Variables like grind size, water temperature, pouring technique, coffee dripper shape, and filter material pose both challenges and opportunities.
 Through experimentation and observation, every person can discover their favorite way of making coffee.

-In this guide, I recommend four dippers that can function as conversation pieces when not in use and produce great-tasting coffee.
+In this guide, I recommend four drippers that can function as conversation pieces when not in use and produce great-tasting coffee.
 Each has different aesthetics and produces a different cup of coffee.

 This minimal dripper is easy to use and provides consistently sweet and clean cups of coffee.